JohnShiozo/Insomnia/README.md

 and more

-thanks denomi for serenity and reap for insomnia
+thanks denomi & Lnadav for serenity and reap for insomnia